-- 1. In-person class attendance and f2f activity participation (individually assessed 20%) - 2.
-Homework 1-5 (individually assessed 30%) - 3.
+- 1. (In-person, if possible) class attendance and activity participation (individually assessed 20%) - 2.
+Homework assignments (individually assessed 30%) - 3.
 A summary of an academic paper on Chinese sounds (individually assessed 20%) - 4.
 A written report on a topic of Chinese sounds (individually or group-assessed 30%)